USEPA/e-manifest/docs/src/Services/Manifest/ui-link.md

    }
    ```

    - 3.6.
-If provided `page` == "View" or "Sign" or "Edit" and `manifestTrackingNumber` is not provided then the
+If provided `page` is equal to "View" or "Sign" or "Edit" and `manifestTrackingNumber` is not provided then
+     the
      service
      generates following error: